vmayoral/basic_reinforcement_learning/tutorial12/README.tex.md

 A discrete implementation of VPG can be found [here](code/train_cartpole_pg.py).
 The code includes comments with the pseudo-code presented above for readibility.

+A continuous implementation of VPG using Actor-Critic methods is available [here](code/train_mountaincar_continuous_pg.py).

 # Sources: